doutv/dizk/src/test/data/README.md

 to denote the vector `z^t = [1, 0, 1, 1, 1]`.
 Note that 1 is assumed to be the first entry of the data which is taken from the first value os public

-At this moment, in our profiling we have temporarily reversed the order of information (based on libsnark output which appears to reverse the role of public and private information on the level of the matrix indexing.
-This means that the above example would be interpreted as `z^t = [1, 1, 1, 0, 1] = [1 | private | public]`

 ### JSON

 The JSON file format of a R1CS (with inputs) consists of 4 keys: `header`, `primary_inputs, aux_input` and `constraints` each having list values as demonstrated in the following example: